-Some use it for the tactile feedback that makes it more satisfying to type, while others prefer a specific keyboard for its design or comfort.
+Some use it for the tactile feedback that makes it more satisfying to type, while others prefer a specific one for its design or comfort.

 There’s no perfect keyboard for every programmer, but you should always consider getting something that will help you type faster and has an anti-ghosting feature.

-Aside from these two factors, there are a few other things that you may want to consider when looking for the best keyboard for programming.
+Aside from these two factors, there are a few other things that you may want to consider when looking for the best one for programming.

 Heavy and Sturdy Build Quality

-That’s why having a heavy keyboard with effective anti-slip rubber pads is essential.
+That’s why having a heavy one with effective anti-slip rubber pads is essential.

 If your keyboard has these features, you can keep typing for hours and be sure it will stay in the same spot.

-It makes it easier for you to write and help you be more productive, which is very important, especially for newer developers.
+It makes it easier for you to write and helps you be more productive, which is very important, especially for newer developers.

-If the keyboard you’re considering wouldn’t bend regardless of the force you apply, then it’s a good sign that you have a durable keyboard that can keep up with your workload and will last for years.
+If the one you’re considering wouldn’t bend regardless of the force you apply, it’s a good sign that you have a durable keyboard that can keep up with your workload and will last for years.

 A keyboard will stay in the same spot for years.
-You don’t have to move it around, so there’s really no reason for programmers to consider its weight and portability.
+You don’t have to move it around, so programmers have no reason to consider its weight and portability.

 Comfort and Reliability

-Developers will write code for hours, so it’s essential to have a keyboard that won’t strain your wrist.
+Developers will write code for hours, so having a keyboard that won’t strain your wrist is essential.